joelparkerhenderson/system-quality-attributes/doc/atomicity/index.md

 - **Error Handling**: Develop robust error handling mechanisms that detect failures and trigger rollbacks to maintain atomicity.
 - **Testing**: Conduct thorough testing to ensure that transactions behave atomically under various conditions, including failure scenarios.

-### Conclusion

-Atomicity is a fundamental attribute for systems that require reliable and consistent transaction processing.
-By addressing atomicity as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can develop systems that ensure operations are completed fully or not at all.
-This maintains data integrity and consistency, which is crucial for applications where partial transactions could lead to significant issues.
-Ensuring atomicity involves careful design, development, and operational practices, emphasizing the importance of complete and reliable transaction management.

 </span>

 **Define atomic:** <span data-chatgpt-prompt="define atomic (computers and software)">An atomic transaction is a data transaction in which a series of data operations are treated as a single, indivisible operation.
 In other words, either all of the operations are executed and the transaction is committed, or none of the operations are executed and the transaction is rolled back.
 This guarantees that data are always in a consistent state, even if an error occurs during the transaction.
 Atomicity is one of the four key properties of an ACID data transaction.</span>